 1. I planned for a travel to Perth, west Australia.
 And I wanted a more relax trip.
 DSLR togather with the lenses are just a bit bulky.

 (Don’t be fooled by anyone who told you that a bit more exercises and a little more time in the gym would make your DSLR system lighter.
 Try yourself and judge.
-I finished seven full marathons in past years and could lift 100KG weight.
-I don’t find DSLR with lenses light by any mean)
+I finished seven full marathons in past years and could lift 100KGs weight.
+I don’t find DSLR with lenses light by any mean when on travel)

 2. The week before I bought the EOS M, I learned the news a new firmware which would significantly improve the AF was soon to be released for EOS M. What’s more, a new EF M 11-22 would reach the market right before I headed out to the desert in Perth.